 On the free plan you can add up to five users to your workspace.
 Each user is given 5GB of storage space and a 25 MB email attachment limit.
 Zoho apps are not available on your devices, so you'll need to use your browser.

 Price: The Forever Free Plan is a great option for new businesses or those with a tight budget.
-If your business needs more, Zoho offers affordable plans at just £0.80, £2.40, or £3.20 per user per month.
+If your business needs more, Zoho offers affordable plans at just $1 or $4 per user per month for their email service.

 Bitrix24 is a great free alternative to Google Workspace as it comes with unlimited users, which is ideal for businesses that collaborate with multiple individuals or need to share their workspace with clients on a temporary basis.
 Additionally, the plan provides a website builder tool, enabling you to create a professional-looking website for your company without any cost.

-It offers cloud-based implementation options, but it also boasts features that are not found in Workspace, such as project management and customer relationship management tools.
-This makes it an ideal choice for organisations that require all the functionality of Workspace, as well as additional features to enhance their operations.
+Bitrix24 offers cloud-based implementation options similar to Google Workspace, but it goes beyond by providing additional features that are not found in Google Workspace.
+These include complimentary project management and customer relationship management tools.
+This makes it an ideal choice for organizations that require all the functionality of Workspace, as well as additional features to enhance their operations.

-Price: If the free plan doesn’t suit your needs, Bitrix24’s Basic plan is £36 per month for 5 users, its Standard plan is £74 a month for 50 users, and its Professional plan is £149 a month for 100 users.
+Price: If the free plan doesn’t suit your needs, Bitrix24 offers three paid plans: the Basic plan is $49 per month for 5 users, the Standard plan is $99 a month for 50 users, and the Professional plan is $199 a month for 100 users.

 Dropbox's simple user interface and robust security features make it an attractive option if you’re looking for a dedicated file storage and sharing solution.

-Price: When billed monthly, Dropbox Standard will set your business back £14.50 per user per month, and Dropbox Advanced £21.50 per user per month.
-Dropbox Enterprise, designed for larger organisations, is priced on request.
+Price: When billed monthly, Dropbox Standard will set your business back $18.00 per user per month, and Dropbox Advanced $30.00 per user per month.
+Dropbox Enterprise, designed for larger organizations, is priced on request.

 Rackspace is not as comprehensive as Google and other Workspace alternatives as it does not offer a complete app suite.
 However, Rackspace Webmail more than compensates for it by offering a host of benefits, including spacious 25 GB mailboxes, double the attachment size of Workspace with 50 MB, seamless integration with Microsoft Outlook, and a 100% uptime guarantee.

 WikiSuite combines various apps, including file sharing, email, and messaging, into one software package.
-WikiSuite is easy to customise and adapt based on your business needs.
-However, its complexity, maintenance requirements, and limited support may be challenging for some organisations.
+WikiSuite is easy to customize and adapt based on your business needs.
+However, its complexity, maintenance requirements, and limited support may be challenging for some organizations.

 Price: WikiSuite is entirely free.